webyrd/underconstraints/README.md

 the `*o` relation encodes the rule that 0 times any value is 0, regardless of whether the second argument to `*o` is a legal numeral.

-These underconstrained constraints are safe to check independently of each other without extending the constraint store.
+These underconstraints are safe to check independently of each other without extending the constraint store.
 I use this trick in Barliman, but it could be made available at the user level, and would be much more useful.
 Basically it's a constraint to try to fail fast.
 I think it could help with Barliman synthesis, maybe.

 For a Barliman typed synthesis program, for example, might write the
 following: